streamingfast/firehose-docs/firehose-setup/ethereum/synchronization.md

 ### Merged Mode

-This behavior is configurable with the `mindreader-node-merge-and-store-directly` flag.&#x20;
+This behavior is configurable with the `mindreader-node-merge-and-store-directly` flag.

 When running the `mindreader-node` process with the `mindreader-node-merge-and-store-directly` flag enabled, the mindreader is running in merged mode.
 When the flag is disabled it's running in normal mode.

 ### Block Mergers

 In the scenario where the `mindreader-node` process stores one-block files the merger process can be run on the side.
-When the merger process is running in this fashion one-block files are merged into 100-block files.&#x20;
+When the merger process is running in this fashion one-block files are merged into 100-block files.

 The `mindreader-node` process is run in merged mode during chain synchronization.
 After the synchronization process has completed the `mindreader-node` will store one-block files running in its regular mode of operation.